Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Recommendation
 #v(5pt)
-Detect class methods missing return types and throw an explicit error.
+Detect class methods that are missing return types and throw an explicit error.

 === Resolution
 Pending